How edge AI transforms video surveillance by moving inference closer to cameras, cutting bandwidth costs and enabling real-time analytics.

 For organizations subject to GDPR, HIPAA, or other data residency requirements, edge processing keeps sensitive video data on-premises while still benefiting from AI analytics.
 Only anonymized metadata or aggregated statistics leave the facility, simplifying compliance audits.

-The choice between edge appliances (NVIDIA Jetson, custom GPU servers), smart cameras (with embedded NPUs), and on-premise rack servers depends on camera density, model complexity, and environmental conditions.
-A 16-camera retail store might use a single Jetson Orin NX, while a 500-camera warehouse requires rack-mounted GPU servers with multiple NVIDIA A2 or L4 cards.
+The choice between edge appliances (edge compute devices, custom GPU servers), smart cameras (with embedded NPUs), and on-premise rack servers depends on camera density, model complexity, and environmental conditions.
+A 16-camera retail store might use a single edge compute module, while a 500-camera warehouse requires rack-mounted GPU servers with multiple GPU cards.

 Visylix abstracts the hardware layer through containerized model deployment.
-The same detection pipeline runs on a $300 Jetson module or a $15,000 GPU server, scaled by adjusting resolution, frame rate, and model ensemble configuration through the management console.
+The same detection pipeline runs on a compact edge device or a full-scale GPU server, scaled by adjusting resolution, frame rate, and model ensemble configuration through the management console.